 Units issued on reinvestment of IDCW shall not be subject to Load.
+No load shall be levied on switches between options and sub-options of the Scheme.

-The above mentioned load structure shall be equally applicable to the special products such as SIP, switches, STP, SWP, etc. offered by the AMC.
-Further, for switches between the Growth and IDCW Option, no load will be charged by the scheme.
-For switches within the Scheme from Regular to Direct Plan or vice versa, no exit load shall be charged
+The above mentioned load structure shall be equally applicable to the special products such as switches, STP, SWP, etc. offered by the AMC.

+Further, for switches between the Growth and IDCW Option, no load will be charged by the Scheme.
+For switches within the Scheme from Regular to Direct Plan or vice versa, no exit load shall be charged.

-Exit load charged to the investors will be credited back to the scheme net of GST.
+Exit load, if any, charged to the investors will be credited back to the Scheme net of GST.
 The Investor is requested to check the prevailing Load structure of the Scheme before investing.